Rajkumar-Raj/HangFire-CronJob/README.md

 dotnet add package Hangfire
 dotnet add package Hangfire.AspNetCore
 ````
-Step 2: Configure Hangfire in Program.cs
+**Step 2:** Configure Hangfire in Program.cs
-Since .NET 8 projects typically use a single Program.cs file, you’ll add configuration there.
+Since .NET 8 projects typically use a single Program.cs file, youâ€™ll add configuration there.

 Configure Hangfire Services: Set up Hangfire to use a persistent storage provider (e.g., SQL Server) and configure it to run jobs in the background.